Staci Buck - RTI Director, 817-299-4389

 A request for a dyslexia evaluation may be made at any time during or after receiving intervention if the student is not responding to the intervention and demonstrates characteristics of dyslexia.
 Parent or guardian requests for dyslexia evaluation should be made to the Section 504 Campus Coordinator by the parent.

-Serving the Dyslexic Student
+Serving the Student with Dyslexia

 Mansfield ISD provides a program for all students with dyslexia.
 Each student is served by a trained reading specialist on the home campus.
 The MISD Dyslexia Program includes the components of phonemic awareness, phonics, vocabulary development, reading fluency, and reading comprehension strategies.